 Bladder training may help your bladder hold more urine.
 People with bladder pain often get in the habit of using the bathroom as soon as they are aware of any need to go to avoid pain or urgency.
 They then feel the need to go before the bladder is really full.
 The body may get used to urinating often.
 Bladder training helps your bladder hold more urine before your body tells you to urinate.

-Keep a bladder diary (79 KB) to track how you are doing.
+Keep a bladder diary (PDF, 79 KB) to track how you are doing.
 Start by writing down the times when you urinate.
 For example, you may find that you return to the bathroom every 40 minutes.
 Try to wait a few more minutes and gradually stretch out the time between urinating.
 This may be easier if you are well hydrated.
 Read more about the importance of getting enough liquids in your diet.

 If your bladder becomes painful, use the bathroom.
 You may find that your first urge to use the bathroom goes away if you ignore it.
 Find ways to relax or distract yourself when the first urge strikes.

 After a week or two, you may be able to stretch the time out to 50 or 60 minutes, and you may find that the urge to urinate does not return as soon.